JDTrujillo18/Java-App-GPA/README.md

 ##**Update 2/5/2016**
 ***
-- Refactored code in such a way that multiple frames were not created
+- Re-factored code in such a way that multiple frames were not created.
-- Menus need to be reimplemented
+- Menus need to be re-implemented.
-- Moved to current repository
+- Moved to current repository.

 ##**Update 2/1/2016**
 ***
-- Refactored code into separate classes
+- Re-factored code into separate classes.
-- Maintained functionality already present
+- Maintained functionality already present.
-- Navigation between all 3 frames is possible
+- Navigation between all 3 frames is possible.
-- Added temporary application icon
+- Added temporary application icon.

 ##**Update 1/17/2016**
 ***
 - Currently 2 frames (Added 3rd Frame)
   - GPA_Gui (Initial Frame)
-    - One large tabbed pane with various panels in BoxLayout.
+    - One large tab pane with various panels in BoxLayout.
-    - Classes are right-clickable, producing a popup menu.
+    - Classes are right-click capable, producing a pop-up menu.
   - Edit_Semester (Secondary Frame)
     - Contains 3 Main Views
       - Student Tree View
-      - Main Tabbed View
+      - Main Tab View
-      - Settings Tabbed View
+      - Settings Tab View
       - Each view can be closed (not all can be reopened yet)
 - Navigation between the 2 frames is possible.
 - MenuBar has been added but is not completely functional yet.